tmtsoftware/csw/docs/src/main/technical/logging/logging.md

 * Spawning `csw.logging.client.internal.LogActor`.
 LogActor is the central component of Logging Service.
 All the messages of changing log level at runtime and logging at different levels go through the LogActor.
-Even external loggers `csw.logging.client.compat.AkkaLogger` and `csw.logging.client.compat.Slf4jAppender`
+Even external loggers `csw.logging.client.compat.PekkoLogger` and `csw.logging.client.compat.Slf4jAppender`
 send messages to `LogActor` in order to log messages to the configured appenders (@scaladoc[StdOutAppender](csw/logging/client/appenders/StdOutAppender) and
 @scaladoc[FileAppender](csw/logging/client/appenders/FileAppender)).